Richard C. Hoagland: Responses by scientists

 Many scientists have responded to Hoagland's claims and assertions.
 Professional astronomer Phil Plait described Hoagland as a pseudoscientist and his claims as ridiculous.
 Plait has also criticized Hoagland for having no university degree.
 Prof. Ralph Greenberg asserted that the logic of Hoagland's deductions from the geometry of Cydonia Mensae is flawed and says that he is not a trained scientist in any sense.
 The claim that the crashing of the Galileo orbiter into Jupiter caused a "mysterious black spot" on the planet has since been disputed by both NASA and Plait.
 There is photographic evidence that a similar "black spot" was present in imagery of Jupiter taken in 1998.
-A second image referenced by Plait shows a dark ring which looks similar to the spot Hoagland cited.
-In 1995, Malin Space Science Systems, NASA prime contractor for planetary imaging, published a paper critiquing claims that the "city" at Cydonia is artificial, the claimed mathematical relationships, and — very specifically — denying any claims about concealing questionable data from the public.
+A second image referenced by Plait shows a dark ring that looks similar to the spot Hoagland cited.
+In 1995, Malin Space Science Systems, NASA prime contractor for planetary imaging, published a paper critiquing claims that the "city" at Cydonia is artificial, the claimed mathematical relationships, and – very specifically – denying any claims about concealing questionable data from the public.

-In October 1997, Hoagland received the Ig Nobel Prize for Astronomy "for identifying artificial features on the moon and on Mars, including a human face on Mars and ten-mile high buildings on the far side of the moon."
-The prize is an award given for outlandish or "trivial" contributions to science.
+In October 1997, Hoagland received the Ig Nobel Prize for Astronomy "for identifying artificial features on the moon and on Mars, including a human face on Mars and ten-mile-high buildings on the far side of the moon."
+The prize is given for outlandish or "trivial" contributions to science.